Jiangmen: Geography

 The city is located on the lower reaches of the Xi River and the Tan River, in the western section of the Pearl River Delta in the middle of southern Guangdong Province.
 It faces the South China Sea in the south and is 100 km away from Guangzhou and Zhuhai by highway.
 Jiangmen city has an area of 9,535 km², about one quarter the size of the Pearl River Delta.

 Climate

 The climate is subtropical with monsoonal influences.
-The annual average temperature is 22.36 °C.
+The annual average temperature is 22.36 °C, with extremes since 1957 ranging from 0.1 C on 16 January 1963 to 38.4 C on 31 May 2023.